Use Lucent Sky AVM with Azure Pipelines

 ./SkyAnalyzer.Interface.Console.exe --Key $(ApiKey) --Interface Scan --Method Remediate --ScanId $(ScanId) --RemediatedSourceCodePath "$(System.DefaultWorkingDirectory)/ScanResults/RemediatedSource.zip" --RemediationOption 0

-4. Insert the following code to the .yaml file, which extracts the remediated source code over the original source code when at least one vulnerability with a priority score of 2 or higher was found.
+4. Insert the following code to the .yml file, which extracts the remediated source code over the original source code when at least one vulnerability with a priority score of 2 or higher was found.

 - task: ExtractFiles@1